 Israel's ambassador to the United Nations, Mr. Chaim Herzog, claimed that the United Nations is?

-Israel's ambassador to the United Nations, Mr. Chaim Herzog, claimed that the United Nations is gradually becoming the world centre of anti-semitic prejudice.
+Background: Israel's ambassador to the United Nations, Mr. Chaim Herzog, claimed that the United Nations is gradually becoming the world centre of anti-semitic prejudice.
 Mr. Herzog made the accusation after the adoption of a resolution condemning Israel for its continued occupation of Arab territories by the General Assembly on Friday (5 December).

 The resolution also called on all member countries to half all military or economic aid to Israel as long as it continued its occupation.